dogukannn/dogukannn.github.io/_posts/2022/2022-04-10-creating-surfaces-with-bezier-curves.markdown

   </div>
 </div>

 There are many ways to solve this problem, in example we can calculate the normals, after we created all the patches.
 However, this solution requires changing the main loop and adds complexity to the index calculations.
 We can solve this with a more intuitive way, we can weight each triangles contribution to the normals with their angle on the wanted vertex.
-This will solve the normals direction in the edges with more pleasing look.
+This will solve the normals directions on the edges.

 <div class="fig figcenter fighighlight">
   <img src="/post_assets/0/after_solve.png">